crimclark/animator/README.md

 ![](assets/main.png)

-Hold two pads in the main view (anywhere but the far right column) to draw a sequencer.
+Hold two pads in the main view (anywhere but the far right column) to draw a sequence.
 Pads can be oriented vertically, horizontally, or diagonally, but must connect with a straight line.

-Whichever pad you pressed first will determine the direction of your sequencer.
+Whichever pad you pressed first will determine the direction of your sequence.

-Press any pad on your new sequencer to activate that note.
+**You must press any pad on within your new sequence to turn that note on (or off).**

-Hold the first and last pad of your sequencer to clear it (you can also clear it from the options view).
+Hold the first and last pad of your sequence to clear it.
+You can also clear it from the options view, by selecting that sequencer and pressing K3.

 There is a max of 8 sequencers.
 If you go over the max, they will be replaced in "first in first out" order  (so the 9th sequence will replace the first, 10th will replace the 2nd, etc).

 Press a snapshot pad to store the current state.
 If you press the same pad again, it will set all sequencers back to that state.
-To overwrite a snapshot, hold the "clear" pad and select the snapshot that you want to overwrite.
+To overwrite a snapshot, hold the "alt" pad and select the snapshot that you want to overwrite.

+Press a pattern pad to record a snapshot pattern.
+Recording starts once you select a snapshot, and ends when you press the pattern pad again.
+Hold the "alt" pad and press a pattern to overwrite that pattern.

 ## options